Crazy Rich Asians: Plot

 NYU economics professor Rachel Chu and her boyfriend Nick Young fly to Singapore for his best friend Colin Khoo and Araminta Lee's wedding.
 Flying first class, Nick confesses his family is wealthy but insists they will love her.
-After they arrive, Rachel visits her wealthy college roommate Goh Peik Lin, who reveals that Nick's family is extremely wealthy, have a real estate empire and are essentially Singapore royalty.
+After they arrive, Rachel visits her wealthy college roommate Goh Peik Lin, who reveals that Nick's family is extremely wealthy, have a real estate empire and are essentially Singaporean royalty.
 Peik Lin helps her pick out an appropriate dress for the event and drives her to the dinner party at the sprawling Young estate.
-Rachel's first meeting with Nick's mother Eleanor is awkward, as she disapproves of her Americanness, putting her passions before family.
-Nick's only cousin who treats her kindly is his closest, Astrid Teo, who is married to Michael.
-He is a former soldier from a modest background, who is starting a tech company.
-Discovering that Michael is cheating, she is devastated.
-Fortunately, Rachel endears herself to Nick's grandmother, matriarch Shang Su Yi.
+Rachel's first meeting with Nick's mother Eleanor is awkward, as she disapproves of her Americanness, putting her personal passions before family.
+Nick's only cousin who treats Rachel kindly is his closest, Astrid Teo, whom is married to Michael, a former soldier from a modest background who is starting a tech company.
+Discovering that Michael is cheating, Astrid is devastated.
+Rachel fortunately endears herself to Nick's grandmother, matriarch Shang Su Yi.

-At both the over-the top bachelorette and bachelor parties, both Rachel and Nick are warned that the Youngs would never consider Rachel good enough for Nick.
-She leaves her party, only to find a dead fish in their hotel bed, and a message calling her a gold digger.
+At both of their respective over-the top bachelorette and bachelor parties, both Rachel and Nick are warned that the Youngs would never accept Rachel into the family.
+Rachel leaves her party, only to find a dead fish in her hotel bed, and a message calling her a gold digger.
 Astrid helps her clean up and comforts her.
-Nick and Colin swap the party for a quiet beach, where Nick reveals his planned marriage proposal.
+Nick and Colin swap the noisy, wild party for a quiet beach, where Nick reveals his planned marriage proposal.
 Although happy for him, Colin reiterates that Nick's union with Rachel would expose her to attacks from Nick's family and community.
-As Nick and Rachel make dumplings with the Youngs', Rachel admires Eleanor's ring.
+As Nick and Rachel make dumplings with the Youngs, Rachel admires Eleanor's ring.
 She reveals she quit law school to marry and start a family.
-When alone with Rachel, Eleanor reveals that her husband had her engagement ring made when Su Yi refused to give him the family ring.
-She insists she will never be good enough for him or his family.
+When alone with Rachel, Eleanor reveals that her husband and Nick's father Philip had her engagement ring made when Su Yi refused to give him the family ring for him to propose to Eleanor.
+She insists Rachel will never be good enough for him or his family.